TUDelft-PRIME-Books/Linear-Algebra/Chapter7/OrthoBase.md

 :::

-Let us consier some examples and non-examples.
+Let us consider some examples and non-examples.

 :::{prf:example}